-This character rig is for an upcoming animated short of mine: “Muerte Y Familia”
+“Jezz” is a character rig for an upcoming animated short of mine.

-I used hard surface modeling for most everything, so the final meshes are much lower res than usual.
+I used hard surface modeling for each part of the model, so the final meshes are much lower res than a typical animation rig.
 Every cut serves to shape the final look or to allow for nice smooth deformations.

-Each part of the character is fully UV unwrapped & laid out for individual texturing & PBR baking.
+Each part of the character is fully UV unwrapped & laid out for baking individual textures & PBR assets.

-The final model is mostly consisted of basic Maya shaders with tweaked settings.
-One of the few textures being used are in the watch.
-For the interior design, & to get some holes on the underside using Alphas instead of more topology.
+The final model mostly consists of basic Maya shaders.
+The glasses took some tweaking to get a realistic transparency.
+One of the few textures being used are in the watch for both the interior design, & to get some holes on the underside using Alphas instead of topology.

-The face is of course one of the key designs that need to be right for a character to be appealing.
-This took much experimentation & constant tweaking.
-Nowadays I’d be more inclined to simply sculpt the face & retopologize it afterward, but at the time hard surface was my sole way of working.
-I’m happy with the results for the time being.
+The face is of course one of the key designs that needs to be right for a character to be appealing.
+This took a great deal of experimentation & constant tweaking.
+These days I’d be more inclined to simply sculpt the face & retopologize it afterward, but at the time hard surface was my sole way of working.

 The hair was in theory much simpler, big and crazy looking was my goal.
 Implementation of this design was a bit more complex in practice.
 Often in modern productions hair is simulated or sculpted, but I created this look by making a simple curl and constantly duplicating & twisting it until I got an interesting final look.